Lagerstroemia indica: Crape myrtle topping

 During the winter, gardeners will often lop off the branches of large specimens, to manage size and encourage more profuse summer bloom.
 This is colloquially known as "crape murder" because of the drastic pruning involved, leaving a bare trunk during the winter and early spring.
 Tree topping of crape myrtles is a common occurrence, but is not recommended nor endorsed by many professional standards or arboricultural organizations.

 Culture

 In 1983, Hinako Sugiura started a manga series titled Sarusuberi, after the Japanese name of the plant.

 Sugiura compared the flowering season of L. indica, that keeps blooming and dropping flowers at the same time, with the vigor of ukiyo-e art, the setting of the manga.
+In 2018, the cultivar L. indica 'Lingmeng' became widely known in China after people noticed the resemblance of its flowers to a video game character's outfit.

+The crape myrtle is Texas' official state non-native shrub.